 UNC Policy 200.7 (III)(D)(1)-(5).
 As members of the Board of Trustees, we believe that support for the institution is paramount and a fundamental responsibility of Trustees.
 The information contained in the Investigative Reports demonstrates conduct by Lewis in Moore that is in direct conflict with the principles and expectations articulated in UNC Policy 200.7 (III)(D) (1)-(5), including the expectation that Trustees act "in good faith with the best interests of the institution... in mind"; and the expectation that a Trustee "conduct[] oneself, at all times, in furtherance of the institution's...goals and not the member's personal or business interests."
-As such, the failure to cooperate with the university investigation into the allegations surrounding Dan Gerlach, including the failure to share evidence and refusal to cooperate with the investigation by Moore and Lewis demonstrate action that may be in furtherance of personal interests and not University goals, and a failure to act in good faith with the best interest of the University in mind.
+As such, the failure to cooperate with the university investigation into the allegations surrounding Dan Gerlach, including the failure to share evidence and refusal to cooperate with the investigator, is contrary to the expectations of the Policy.
+The actions related to the independent investigation by Moore and Lewis demonstrate action that may be in furtherance of personal interests and not University goals, and a failure to act in good faith with the best interest of the University in mind.